nopSolutions/nopCommerce-Docs/en/running-your-store/order-management/orders.md

 * View the **Order Status**.
 The Order Status will be *Completed* only once the payment status is set to *Paid* and the Shipping status is set to *Delivered*.
 The order status can be changed manually by clicking the **Change status** button.
 However, this option is recommended only for advanced users, all appropriate actions (such as inventory adjustment, sending notification emails, reward points, gift card activation/deactivation, etc) must be performed manually in this case.
 * **Cancel order**.
 A confirmation message is displayed, click OK to remove the order from the system.
-* View the order’s ID, GUID, Store, Customer email and IP, payment details (including discounts, taxes, profit and more)
+* View the order's ID, GUID, Store, Customer email and IP, payment details (including discounts, taxes, profit and more)
 * **Edit order totals**.

 > [!NOTE]